 Also known as ad scheduling, dayparting is the practice of specifying when you want your ads to appear to prospective customers.
 Although your ads will still have to go through the ad auction process, you can tell Google when you want your ads to be displayed.

-Just as you can allocate more of your budget to certain times of day, you can also spend more of your budget on certain geographical areas.
-This technique is known as geotargeting.
+Just as you can allocate more of your Google Ads budget to certain times of day, you can also spend more of your budget on certain geographical areas.
+This technique is known as geo-targeting, or location targeting.

-Geotargeting allows you to prioritize the display of your ads to searches coming from specific areas.
-These areas can be as large as a state or province, or as small as a three-block radius from your store.
+Geotargeting allows you to ensure your ads appear only for Google searchers in specific areas, which can be as large as a state or province, or as small as a three-block radius from your store.

 Long gone are the days when prospects searched exclusively from desktop browsers.
-Today, consumers are searching the Web across numerous devices (often at the same time), which means you need to pay attention to where your most valuable leads are coming from.
+Today, consumers are searching online across multiple devices (often at the same time), which means you need to pay attention to where your most valuable leads are coming from.
 This is where device targeting comes into play.

 Setting a daily budget and understanding how it will be depleted are the most important aspects of budgeting for PPC, but it pays to be aware of how advanced targeting options can affect your ad spend.

 In some ways, you can think of PPC advertising roughly along the same lines as traditional print advertising; you’d expect to spend more on a glossy full-page ad in a national magazine than you would for a classified ad in a local newspaper.
-In digital marketing, the distinction isn't in the format of the ad, however, but rather the commercial intent of and competition for the keywords you’re bidding on.
-Some keywords are significantly more expensive to bid on than others, depending on how competitive the market is, and it’s important to realize this before launching a PPC campaign.
+In digital marketing, however, the pricing isn't influenced by the format of the ad, but rather the intent of and competition for the keywords you’re bidding on.
+So you can expect to spend more on a high-intent keyword like "roof repair near me" than something lower intent like "how much does it cost to repair a roof."

-In the US, if you average across all different types of businesses and keywords, the average CPC in Google Ads is between $1 and $2.
-That's on the search network.
-On the display network, clicks tend to be cheaper, and the average is under $1.
+If you take the average CPCs across all different types of businesses and keywords in the US, the overall average CPC in Google Ads is between $1 and $2.
+That's on the Search Network.
+On the Google Display network, clicks tend to be cheaper, averaging under $1.